Jictyvoo/v_html/docs/README.md

 ## To-do

-* Replace all dom and tag childs by a BTree class
 * Improve default search in dom
 * Add test file to test all public functions
 * Test parser with github html (have some weird things, dom is incorrect while removing things from it)